in Garden City Park, NY • 2026 Buying Guide

 Key considerations for buying a condo in Garden City Park include: Review at least 3 years of HOA meeting minutes for hidden issues; Check the reserve fund percentage (ideally 70%+ funded); Verify what insurance the HOA covers vs. what you need.
 Also watch for red flags like HOA with less than 50% reserves and Multiple units for sale in same building (could indicate problems).

-Homes in Garden City Park currently spend an average of 50 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Garden City Park currently spend an average of 10 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

-With a median price of $1.15M and homes spending an average of 50 days on market, Garden City Park is currently a seller's market.
-There's currently 0.8 months of inventory available.
+With a median price of $816K and homes spending an average of 10 days on market, Garden City Park is currently a buyer's market.
+There's currently 10.0 months of inventory available.

 Condos typically appreciate more slowly than single-family homes but offer lower entry costs and maintenance.
 Location within the building matters - higher floors and better views command premiums.